CHA Asylum Program

 How to Submit A Case - For Attorneys

-As a training program, all CHA Asylum Program (CHAAP) forensic medical evaluations (FMEs) will have a lead clinician and a training clinician.
+As a training program, all CHA Asylum Program (CHAAP) forensic medical and mental health evaluations (FMEs) will have a lead clinician and a training clinician.
 If your client does not consent to a training clinician being present at the evaluation, we will provide an appropriate referral to meet his/her/their needs.

 • Instructions